The L sign is one of the features useful in identifying the central sulcus on cross-sectional imaging.

 lambda sign of twin pregnancy

-The lamdboid suture delineates the junction between the posterior borders of the right and left parietal bones and the superior border of the occipital bone, and it descends laterally across the cranial vault.
+The lamdboid suture is the junction between the superior border of the occipital bone and the posterior borders of the right and left parietal bones.

 The lamina terminalis forms the anterior wall of the third ventricle.